elastic/elasticsearch-rails/elasticsearch-persistence/README.md

 ```

-The `delete` method allows to remove objects from the repository (pass either the object itself or its ID):
+The `delete` method allows you to remove objects from the repository (pass either the object itself or its ID):

 ```ruby
 repository.delete(note)